 3. Myth: Drinking Cider Vinegar Helps Reduce Pain

 What the research says: It’s believed that beta-carotene in apple cider vinegar destroys free radicals (damaging cells).
 But there is so little!
 Some people say that vinegar dissolves acid crystals that cause joints to become stiff.
 Gout is the only form of arthritis that involves crystals (uric acid crystals), and apple cider vinegar doesn’t relieve gout pain.

 Final verdict: Apple cider has many health benefits but there’s no evidence that it will relieve arthritis pain.
 It is good for regulating blood sugar and increasing digestion.
 Always use organic, raw, unfiltered, unpasteurized apple cider vinegar and dilute 1 to 2 tablespoons in a big glass of water, and sip it along with your meals one or two times a day.
-You can click here to view foods that have been proven beneficial for gout.
+You can click here to view foods that are shown to be beneficial for gout.